 There’s a USB input here, so you can download rhythm tracks to play along to as you create and there’s the option to create more than one loop, meaning you can shift between different song sections using your feet.

-This pedal also is able to store loops you’ve created, so you don’t need to worry about forgetting your ideas, and there’s a reverse option which can create some interesting and strange sounds.
+This pedal also is able to store loops you’ve created, so you don’t need to worry about forgetting your ideas, and there’s a reverse option that can create some interesting and strange sounds.

 - Stereo inputs and outputs.